Maria Musoke: Professional career

 Musoke was a librarian at the Albert Cook Medical Library at Makerere University prior to becoming the University Librarian of Makerere University Library from 2004 to 2014.
 She would then become the first female professor of information science in 2010.
 She later joined the East African School of Library and Information Science at Makerere University in 2015.
 In May 2018, she was appointed Deputy Vice-Chancellor in charge of Academic Affairs at Kyambogo University.
 She was appointed alongside Associate Prof. Annabella Habinka Basaza of Mbarara University and Prof. John Robert Tabuti as Government representatives to Busitema University Senate.
 She has authored several publications.

 Musoke received an Honorary Fellowship award in 2018 from the Chartered Institute of Library and Information Professionals (CILIP) in recognition of her contribution to the Library and Information Science profession.
 She is a Standing Committee member of Health and Biosciences Libraries Section of the International Federation of Library Associations and Institutions (IFLA) (2011–), a member of the International Working Committee on Big data in Open data world (2015–) and an Advisory Council member for Research4Life in 2013.

+In 2018, Musoke won the Author of the Year-Book Category award at the XXIII Standing Conference of Eastern, Central and Southern African Library and Information Associations (SCECSAL), as well as the SCECSAL Excellence Awards at the 2024 Conference.